zastrow/zastrow.co/src/content/about.md

 <dl>
 <dt><a href="https://11ty.dev" rel="external">Eleventy</a></dt>
-<dd>This is an incredible static site generator that I fell in love with in 2023 and am so excited to be using on my person site.
+<dd>This is an incredible static site generator that I fell in love with in 2023 and am so excited to be using on my personal site.
 I highly recommend it.</dd>

 <dt>Fonts</dt>
 <dd>I’m using Mona Sans, Hubot Sans, and Monaspace Neon, all variable fonts produced by GitHub.</dd>